ilanKanatenko/googleMapProject/README.md

 also added the functionality to change his city

-## commented the section with IPdata api if need can be uncommented
+## commented the section with IPdata api if needed can be uncommented

 <!-- This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).